COP25 Transport Climate Actions

 Set prices to encourage sustainable passenger mobility and freight transport.

 Transport relies on fossil fuels for over 94% of its energy.
 Zero- and low-carbon transport solutions will scale up only if they can compete on price.
-So the price of fossil transport fuels must be raised to effect real change.
 Road fuels are taxed relatively heavily - but not nearly to an extent that covers the cost of environmental harm.
-Exemptions exist, too.
+Preferential rates exist, too, for example for fuels used by trucks.
 Meanwhile international aviation and maritime fuels are not taxed at all.

-Price signals are a powerful mechanism so steer citizens and businesses to choose less emitting forms of transport.
+Price signals are a powerful mechanism to steer citizens and businesses to choose less emitting forms of transport.
 Carbon prices can be set with different tools, notably direct taxes or emissions trading schemes.
-Targeted subsidies can also help citizens and businesses buy into sustainable transport.
+Purchase taxes on polluting vehicles and targeted subsidies can also help citizens and businesses buy into sustainable transport.
 Emissions and congestion charges on vehicles in cities have proved effective.
 Some have reduced local CO2 emissions by around 15%.
-But road pricing should be fair and equitable, and the revenues visibly and explicitly dedicated to expand access to low-carbon options such as public transport.
-Stockholm, for instance, introduced a congestion charge and invested the proceeds to expand its metro network.
+But road pricing should be fair and equitable.
+Revenues should be used in a transparent way and contribute to measures that effectively reduce CO2 emissions Stockholm, for instance, introduced a congestion charge and invested the proceeds to expand its metro network.

 Make low-carbon transport the default for public sector decision-making.